 Established in 1970, the ICA (International Computer Association) has grown into one of Japan’s largest, most influential organizations covering Information Technology and Business in Japan.
 The ICA provides a forum for information exchange, networking, and identification of business expansion opportunities with many of the key movers and shakers in Japan.
 We hold a variety of events from educational seminars to roundtable discussions, often in coordination with other influential organizations.
 ICA events are great places to network with other professionals in Japan.
-The ICA has an e-mail invitation list of over 1,500 IT professionals, business leaders, entrepreneurs and financial specialists in Japan and our events routinely attract 150 or more participants.
+The ICA has an e-mail invitation list of over 1,100 IT and non-IT professionals, business leaders, entrepreneurs and financial specialists in Japan and our events routinely attract a fair amount of participants.

-The ICA holds monthly dinner meetings with guest speakers and live demos of the latest technologies.
-The events begin with a networking cocktail party followed dinner.
+The ICA holds regular meetings with guest speakers and live demos of the latest technologies.
 We allow time after the presentations for Q&A and additional networking.
-Our venue is the Foreign Correspondents Club of Japan in Yurakucho.
+Our venues are based on the nature of the presentation, and best suited venue.